billsegall/asx-data/README.md

 ## ASX symbol data

-Symbol data can be obtained from [listcorp](https://www.listcorp.com/asx) if you sign up for their newsletter.
+Symbol data can be obtained from [listcorp](https://www.listcorp.com/asx) if you sign up for their newsletter (which is not bad).

 ## The database